MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/skype-certification-program-test-spec.md

 <br>

 ## Lync Specifications
-Use the following table to find the Lync specifications to follow for USB peripherals, PCs, and Lync room systems until the Unified Specifications become enforced in September 2014.
+Use the following table to find the Lync specifications to follow for USB peripherals, PCs, and Lync room systems until the Unified Specifications become enforced in September 2014..<!-- consider rewriting to "were enforced" or "became enforced" as this will unfairly date the current topic.
+Possibly delete that last phrase now? -->
 <table border="1" bordercolor="#CCCCCC" cellpadding="5" cellspacing="0" class="grid" style="border-collapse:collapse" width="100%" xmlns="http://www.w3.org/1999/xhtml">
 	<colgroup>
 		<col width="100" />